ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 {% endhighlight %}

-> __Notice__: the `highlighted_*` methods are special helpers generated by the `flex-rails` gem.
+> __Notice__: the `highlighted_*` methods are special helpers generated by the `elastics-rails` gem.
 They return the joined string from the elasticsearch `highlights`, if there are no highlights and the attribute exists they return the attribute, or an empty string in any other case {% see 5.2 document.highlighted_* %}.

 Now let's add just a minimum of CSS rules to make our search page easy to read.
 Let's create the file `app/assets/stylesheets/search.sass` and paste the following content in it: